 This was such a fun moment for me.
-We were traveling through Aberdeenshire, Scotland when we came upon this shepherd and his trusty canine companion moving their flock from one pasture to another.
+We were traveling through Aberdeenshire, Scotland when we came upon this shepherd and his trusty canine companion moving their flock of sheep from one pasture to another.
 It’s a hundred of these wonderful little Scottish moments that stick with me the most.

 I am going to take a short media break for the remainder of September, but I will anxiously look forward to seeing you all again in just a few short weeks!

 Following each of our trips to Scotland, I like to create a coffee table photo book as a way to both commemorate our adventures and to share the highlights of our trips with others.
 Today I thought it would be fun to share with you a page from the book I am currently working on.
-It’s just a little snapshot of some of the wee sweet feathered and furry faces we met when we were there this past May.
+It’s just a little snapshot of some of the wee sweet faces we met when we were there this past May.
 Cuties all of them. 🙂

 Have a terrific week, everyone.
 I’ll see you again soon.

 Queen Anne’s Lace always makes me think of the scene in Anne of Green Gables when Diana Barry tucks a sprig of the summer flower into her best friend Anne’s hair.
 She tells Anne, “This is the very last of the Queen Anne’s Lace of the summer.”
 She then says, ” Don’t worry about your hair.
 No one even notices it anymore.”
 Her tender gesture and reassurance speaks to the sweet and inseparable bond of friendship between the girls.

 The last thing one would expect to see in Scotland (outside of a zoo) are Mandarin ducks.
 But Mandarin ducks we did see!